-In many ways, little has changed at the heart of Garden House from the essential values established in those early years.
-Goodness, kindness, forgiveness and a happy, purposeful energy remain at the core of the School and the Garden House child.
-Miss de Brissac was a living memorial to dance, music, singing, learning and loving and these remain the pivotal values around which Garden House School thrives and develops.
+The essential principles established in those early years of goodness, kindness, forgiveness and a happy, purposeful energy remain at the core of the School and the essence of the Garden House child.
+Miss de Brissac was a memorial to dance, music, singing and learning, values which remain pivotal to how Garden House School thrives and develops.

-While respectful of our history, Garden House is very much grounded in the present yet always looking towards the future for our children.
-Garden House prides itself on the long-term commitment of its core staff, and the fact alumni return as parents themselves or as teachers.
+While respectful of our history, Garden House is grounded in the present while looking to the future for our children.
+Garden House prides itself on the long-term commitment of its core staff and the fact alumni return as parents themselves or as teachers.
 The School has an aesthetic which celebrates the appreciation of beauty in all its forms, with kindness as key.